 “The purchase price is usually paid in cash in sub-acquisitions,” Diamond says.
 “More cash down is better for firm sellers because it de-risks the transaction.”

 Both DeVoe and Diamond agree the frequency of sub-acquisitions from RIA aggregators will increase in the next few years.
 Large aggregators are increasingly likely to consider these deals because they are “easier to digest” than deals of larger scale, Diamond says, adding that the seller sweet spot lies in the $250 million to $600 million AUM range.

 Across all RIA sales, the average RIA deal size has been pushed down to $606 million year-to-date from $918 million in 2018.
 The record high average deal size was over a billion in 2016.

 “Sub-acquisitions tend to be smaller in scale,” and the average deal size has been dropping “dramatically” because of the increase in sub-acquisitions, DeVoe says.

-Rick Buoncore, managing partner of $5.5 billion AUA MAI Capital Management, which is itself a sub-acquirer of private equity firm Wealth Partners Capital Group, says aggregators are buying firms in different markets and then using sub-acquisitions to help those firms accelerate growth in their local markets.
+Richard Buoncore, managing partner of $5.5 billion AUA MAI Capital Management, which is itself a sub-acquirer of private equity firm Wealth Partners Capital Group, says aggregators are buying firms in different markets and then using sub-acquisitions to help those firms accelerate growth in their local markets.